Impostor syndrome: Signs and symptoms

 Impostor syndrome is studied as a reaction to particular stimuli and events.
 It is an experience that a person has, not a mental disorder.
 Impostor syndrome is not recognized in the DSM or ICD, although both of these classification systems recognize low self-esteem and sense of failure as associated symptoms of depression.

 Although impostor syndrome is not a pathological condition, it is a distorted system of belief about oneself that can have a powerful negative impact on people's valuation of their own worth.

 Comorbidity

 People with impostor syndrome have a higher chance of suffering from depression and anxiety.
-They are also more likely to experience low self esteem, somatic symptoms, and social dysfunctions.
+They are also more likely to experience low self-esteem, somatic symptoms, and social dysfunctions.

+A 2025 study conducted by the University of Idaho concluded that "imposterism was strongly positively correlated to the subtypes of rigid and self-critical perfectionism, but showed a null correlation with narcissistic perfectionism.
+Thus, it appears imposterism and perfectionism are closely related constructs, but there are important distinctions between the subtypes of each."

 Associated factors

 Impostor syndrome is associated with several factors.
 Some of them are considered to be risk factors, while others are considered to be consequences.
 However, since the associations are documented in correlational studies, it is not possible to identify cause and effect.